enginooby-practice/hibernate/README.md

 - Cascade types: CascadeType.ALL, CascadeType.PERSIST (save), CascadeType.REMOVE
 - Eager loading and Lazy loading; Fetch types: Fetch.LAZY, Fetch.EAGER
 - Handle connection leak issue: catch error and close session.

+## Notes and Tips
-- {Tip} Add convenience methods for bi-directional one-to-many relationship
+- Add convenience methods for bi-directional one-to-many relationship
-- {Tip} Use persist with CascadeType.ALL/PERSIST to save all associated objects in one-to-many relationship.
+- Use persist with CascadeType.ALL/PERSIST to save all associated objects in one-to-many relationship.
-- {Tip} Prefer Lazy loading then Eager loading.
+- Prefer Lazy loading then Eager loading.
-- {Note} To retrieve lazy data, need to open a Hibernate session (connect to the database).
+- To retrieve lazy data, need to open a Hibernate session (connect to the database).